 A reader wrote to me recently and asked if I’d put hair loss out there for discussion.
-I told her I would.
+I told her that I would.

 “Mistakenly thought to be a strictly male disease, women actually make up forty percent of American hair loss sufferers.
 Hair loss in women can be absolutely devastating for the sufferer’s self image and emotional well being.